SDU-eScience/UCloud/docs/reference/accounting_charge-absolute-multi.md

 )
 */

-/* A second charge further deducts 1 from the balance, as expected. */
+/* In the leaf allocation, we see that this has affected both the balance and the local balance. */

 ```